 A summary of the principal provision of the Articles of Association is available on the website of the Company and the website of Stock Exchange.
-There has been no change to the Company's constitutional documents during the year.

 COMMUNICATIONS WITH SHAREHOLDERS

 The general meetings of the Company provide an opportunity for direct communication between the Board and the shareholders.
 The Company encourages the participation of the shareholders through annual general meetings and other general meetings where the shareholders meet and exchange views with the Board and exercise their right to vote.